 Southern Grist Brewing Company

 Southern Grist Brewing Company has two taprooms located in East Nashville and The Nations.
-Both locations are family-friendly, have great atmospheres, and serve fresh brews.
-Stop by their East Nashville location and check out their new food concept Lauter.
+Both outposts are family-friendly, have great atmospheres, and serve fresh brews.
+Stop by their East Nashville location and check out their food concept Lauter.

 Black Abbey Brewing Company

-Black Abbey Brewing Company, located in Berry Hill, has a taproom called Fellowship Hall, that is designed to look like a chapter house at a monastery and serves up a wide array of Belgian-style beers.
+Black Abbey Brewing Company has a taproom called Fellowship Hall, which is designed to look like a chapter house at a monastery and serves up a wide array of Belgian-style beers.
 Sit around with friends (and make new ones) while enjoying a pint.

 Must-Try Brew: The Rose